 Fr.
 Legge is the Assistant Director of the Thomistic Institute and is Assistant Professor in Dogmatic Theology at the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies.

-The book is available on Amazon in hard copy (and for for Kindle) and can be ordered directly from Oxford University Press.
+His recent book The Trinitarian Christology of St. Thomas Aquinas is available on Amazon in hard copy (and for for Kindle) and can be ordered directly from Oxford University Press